Costs & Financial Aid

 A student’s eligibility is based on financial need, timeliness of application, academic achievement, enrollment status, and degree level.
 Eligibility for financial aid is determined from the information a family provides on the financial aid applications and supporting materials.

 A need-based philosophy assumes the student is primarily responsible for the cost of an education to the extent of your ability, and financial aid is used to supplement your efforts.
 The College uses the Federal Formula when calculating need.
 Your financial need is used to determine the amount and type of aid - such as loans or grants - that you are eligible to receive, dependent on funding levels and the terms and specific eligibility requirements of each fund.
 To receive need-based federal or state financial aid, you must meet certain requirements.
 See our website for a full list.

 The Office of Financial Aid is committed to providing you with tools to assist in the education financing process.
 We invite you to contact us if you have any questions about the options available to you.
 Students receive their financial aid awards via Regis Access.
 Incoming students will be mailed award letters prior to enrollment.
-No paper award letters are mailed to returning students.
+No paper award letters are mailed to returning or graduate students.